Saruccio/Flatland/README.md

 #### 3.2 Install prerequisite

-In oreder to make simpler the prerequisite installation, all prerequisite have been listed into the file '''requirements.txt''' into the Flatland directory.
+All prerequisite have been listed into the file *requirements.txt* lying into the Flatland directory.
-  To install prerequisite type
+  To install them type

 ```
    cd flatland